aljedaxi/zettel/pages/myth.md

 title: myth
 ---

-## speak truth to power: truth is more powerful than power, truth shall win out over power
+## speak truth to power: truth is more powerful than power, truth shall win out over power.
-## what metalanguage can we construct to describe this truth of power, this power of truth?
+what metalanguage can we construct to describe this truth of power, this power of truth? which must come